aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/api_guide.rst

 Q attention heads are `N` times more than the number of K and V attention heads.
 The K and V attention heads are replicated after projection to match the number of Q attention heads.
 This helps to reduce the K and V weights and is useful especially during inference.
-However, in case of training these modules, it restricts the tensor-parallel degree that can be used, since the attention heads should be divisble by tensor-parallel degree.
+However, in case of training these modules, it restricts the tensor-parallel degree that can be used, since the attention heads should be divisible by tensor-parallel degree.
 Hence, to mitigate this bottleneck, the `GQAQKVColumnParallelLinear` takes in a `kv_size_multiplier` argument.
 The module would replicate the K and V weights `kv_size_multiplier` times thereby allowing you to use higher tensor-parallel degree.
 Note: here instead of replicating the projection `N/tp_degree` times, we